anushka318/ECE143_project/README.md

 # How To Run
 **Note 1:** The output files (e.g. the cleaned data files and the plots) already exist in the repository, so the following steps are simply to describe the process as if they had not already been generated.

 **Note 2:** In the meantime, there are two ways to view the full Python code.
-You can choose to view the different sections of the files and run them step by step.
+You can choose to view the different sections of the files and run them step by step(**Highly recommended!!!**).
 Or choose to run the **Analysis.ipynb** to see all the data analysis at one time.
 However, it should be noted that due to the time constraints of the presentation, **Analysis.ipynb** does not include all of our analysis results and only covers the key parts.

   1. First, navigate to the **ECE143-Project** directory.